 A board designated cash account has been established.
 It is restricted in purpose to those activities that the Board of Directors specifically votes to support and is to be segregated from the general operating funds of the Organization and invested in a cash management account that is liquid and free from risk of significant loss.
 An amount equal to 3% of the Organization's average endowment portfolio is transferred annually to the designated cash account provided that such transfer does not cause the balance in the designated cash account to exceed \$200,000.
 Should the annual transfer from the endowment portfolio cause the board designated cash account to exceed \$200,000, the amount by which the annual transfer would cause the board designated cash account to exceed \$200,000 would be retained in the Organization's endowment portfolio, unless specific action directing otherwise is taken by the Board of Directors.
-The Organization's average endowment portfolio for each of the twelve months immediately preceding the Organization's year end.
+The Organization's average endowment portfolio is measured as the average month end balance of the endowment portfolio for each of the twelve months immediately preceding the Organization's year end.